RESTACK-ORG/RESTACKSCRIPTS/README.md

 ### Exports data from Firestore.
 Command: `npm run export-firestore`
+This script exports data from a specified Firestore collection to a JSON file.

 ### Uploads data to Firestore.
 Command: `npm run upload-firestore`
+This script uploads data from a JSON file to a specified Firestore collection.

 ### Uploads files to Storage.
 Command: `npm run upload-storage`
+This script uploads files from a local directory to a Firebase Storage bucket.

 ## Initialization